mveplus/fuellog/README.md

-# Simple Fuel tracker Web App
+# Fuel Tracker Web App: Keep Your Tank Full and Data Cool!

 > [!IMPORTANT]
 > The project state is alfa [unstable]!
 > Many things could change and there are a lot of moving parts ;)

-1. Basic Flask app: Flask will serve as the web framework in this webapp.
+1. Flasky Goodness: Our backend’s running on Flask, the web framework for cool cats.
-2. A JSON database: Store the data in a JSON file.
+2. JSON Jive: Store your fuel data in a slick JSON file.
-3. Responsive web for desktop and mobile, with HTML/CSS/JavaScript.
+3. Responsive Vibes: Looks great on both your massive desktop and your tiny phone.
-4. Basic functions to calculate fuel totatl per input and fuel economy MPG.
+4. MPG Magic: Calculate fuel economy and total fuel cost with ease.
-5. Functionality to export/import data to/from CSV.
-6. Creates a single backup of the last modification.
+5. CSV Shuffle: Import/export your data like a pro.
+6. Backup Buddy: Automatic backup before any major moves.
-7. Some unit tests for functions.
+7. Tests & Tunes: Some unit tests to keep things in check.
-8. Added docker option
+8. Docker Delight: Option to run in Docker for ultimate container coolness.

+Features Galore:

+    Edit and delete entries with style.
+    Confirm deletions (because we're cautious like that).
+    Restore data from the last backup with a click.
+    Responsive table with checkboxes for easy selection.
+    Export and import data to/from CSV.
+    Main page shows the input form and your fuel data table in all its glory.

+Stay fueled up and on track with this awesome web app!

 ## Here's a simple project structure:
 ```bash